nubirel/bimEX/README.md

 `?<name_of_function_or_option>`

 in the Mathematica notebook.
-We also refer to the associated paper.
+We refer to the associated paper.

 ### Testing the package